 While listing on the stock exchange is highly advantageous for a company, retail investors also benefit immensely when companies list.
-Listing of securities allows individuals to invest in businesses with potential for wealth creation.
+Listing of securities allows individuals to invest in businesses with the potential for wealth creation.

-So, the next time you eagerly await for an IPO, know the reasons behind it.
+So, the next time you eagerly await an IPO, know the reasons behind it.
 While companies can enjoy the benefits of listing, you can also benefit when the company’s shares yield returns on your investments.